 - 1. Column 1 sets out the name of the scenario - 2.
 Column 2 sets out the period of time that each scenario is required to evaluate.
 The term "climate data period" means the historical period for which climate and stream flow data are available for. - 3.
 Column 3 sets out how "land cover", as defined in sub-rule 1(1), should be considered when evaluating a scenario.
 "Existing" indicates that the scenario should consider the existing amount and extent of impervious and non-impervious areas in the local area.
-"Recharge Reduction" indicates the scenario should consider the amount and extent of impervious and non-impervious areas in the local area assuming development occurred as projected in the municipal official plan or in accordance with class environmental assessments. - 4.
+"Recharge Reduction" indicates the scenario should consider the amount and extent of impervious and non-impervious areas in the local area extent of impervious and non-impervious areas in the local area with class environmental assessments. - 4.
 Column 4 sets out the "Quantity of Water" or "Demand" as defined in sub-rule 1(1) that should be determined and assessed for each scenario.
 "Existing Demand" means the quantity of water determined to be currently taken from an existing surface water intake or an existing well during the study period.
 "Allocated" means, in respect of an existing surface water intake or an existing well, the existing demand of the intake or well plus any additional quantity of water that would have to be taken by the intake or well to meet its committed demand, up to the maximum quantity of water that can lawfully be taken by the intake or well.
 "Planned" means in respect of an existing surface water intake or existing well, any amount of water that meets the definition of a planned system in O. Reg.
-287/07 and any amount of water that is needed to meet a committed demand above the maximum quantity of water that can lawfully be taken by the intake or well, or, in respect of a new planned surface water intake or planned well, any amount of water that meets the definition of a planned system in O. Reg.
+287/07 and any amount of water that can lawfully be taken by the intake or well, or, in respect of a new planned surface water intake or planned well, any amount of water that meets the definition of a planned well, any amount of water that meets the definition of a planned well, any amount of water that meets the definition of a planned well, any amount of water that meets the definition of a planned well, any amount of water that meets the definition of a planned well, any amount of water that meets the definition of a planned system in O. Reg.
 287/07. - 5.
 Column 5 sets out how other water takings in the local area, as identified under sub-rule 99(b), should be considered when evaluating a scenario.
 However, for the purposes of the column, only water takers that are required to obtain a permit to take water under the Ontario Water Resources Act should be considered.
 "Existing" means determining for each permitted water taker the actual or estimated amounts of consumptive water taking.
 "Anticipated" means determining for those permitted water takers, where possible, the estimated amounts of consumptive water taking that may likely, or will occur in the near future.